openshift/csi-driver-shared-resource/README.md

   uid: 0382a47d-7c58-4198-b99e-eb3dc987da59
 ```

-The storage of how `Secrets` and `ConfigMaps` are stored on disk mirror the corresponding volume types for
+How `Secrets` and `ConfigMaps` are stored on disk mirror the storage for
-`Secrets` and `ConfigMaps` are stored per the code in  [https://github.com/kubernetes/kubernetes](https://github.com/kubernetes/kubernetes)
+`Secrets` and `ConfigMaps` as done in the code in  [https://github.com/kubernetes/kubernetes](https://github.com/kubernetes/kubernetes)
 where a file is created for each key in a `ConfigMap` `data` map or `binaryData` map and each key in a `Secret`
 `data` map.